Sæból at Ingjaldssandur in the Westfjords of Iceland - my Grandmother's Birthplace

 Here you can see the exact location of Ingjaldssandur on the map.
 The distance from Núpur in Dýrafjörður to Sæból in Ingjaldssandur is 23 km on road 624.

-Have a lovely time in my grandmother's valley :)
+Have a lovely time the beautiful Westfjords of Iceland :)